Mini Sweet Potato Pies

 mini-sweet-potatoe-pies

 This is one of my most appreciated dishes which I get a lot of positive comments about when I make it.
-This recipes was originally published in my cookbook back in the days.
+This recipe was originally published in my cookbook back in the day.
 Since it’s so appreciated, I thought I’d share this with you.

 These pies have a velvety smooth filling in a crunchy crust.
 Topped with caramelized onions and hazelnuts they have everything.